LaikaStudios/actix-tracing-sentry-repro/README.md

 Running without a sentry dsn seems to work, but curling any of the endpoints when it is will hang your terminal.

+Per the guidance from `tracing-actix-web`, the stdout will be formatted in json and can be pretty-printed when piped through `bunyan`. `cargo install bunyan` is sufficient for log tailing.

 To run:

 ```